cybertec-postgresql/pgwatch2/README.md

 # Metric definitions

 Metrics in pgwatch2 are named SQL queries that can return pretty much everything you find useful.
-Metrocs can have different query text versions for different target PostgreSQL versions, also optionally taking into account recovery state (primary / standby) and as of v1.8 also versions of installed extensions.
+Metrics can have different query text versions for different target PostgreSQL versions, also optionally taking into account recovery state (primary / standby) and as of v1.8 also versions of installed extensions.
 Query output is automatically stored into the metric DB and optionally also indexed if a column's name is prefixed with the "tag_" modifier.